Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 ```

 #### 3. Open XCLBIN and Create Data Mover Kernel Handles
-The A72 application loads the XCLBIN binary file and creates the data mover kernels to be executed on the device.
-The steps are:
+The A72 application loads the XCLBIN binary file and creates the data mover kernels to execute on the device.
+The steps are as follows:
 * Open device and load XCLBIN
 ```
 auto dhdl = xrtDeviceOpen(0);